You cannot change what you are, only what you do. – Philip Pullman, The Golden Compass

 In a commencement address to the graduating students of Stanford University in 2005, Steve Jobs recalled a quote he first read when he was 17.

 “If you live each day as if it was your last, someday you’ll most certainly be right.”

 He went on to say that the quote stuck with him though most of his adult life and that he would look himself in the mirror each morning and ask himself, “If today were the last day of my life, would I want to do what I am about to do today?”

 If the answer was “no” for too many consecutive days, he knew it was time for a change.

 So after waking up too many mornings with a resounding “no” reverberating through my own groggy and tired head, I drove down to the office and promptly terminated a successful corporate career.
 My own.
-It was January 14, 2003 – eleven years ago to this very day – which also happened to be my birthday.
+It was January 14, 2003, which also happened to be my birthday.

 Photography was a serious hobby with occasional financial rewards, but not nearly rewarding enough to pay for my lifestyle at the time – not even close.
 Photography and travel were excellent ways to spend money, not make it (That’s still almost entirely true, by the way).
 Still, I was determined to give it a go, even if I really had no idea how to get there.
 The only thing I knew for certain was that my talent and energy were being atrophied as I counted down the days to each bimonthly paycheck.

 This was new to me.
 I was a rationally thinking organism with an economics degree who always made decisions with cold, hard logic and yet there was nothing rational about this line of thought.
 In return for a six-figure salary, benefits, and financial security, I was getting what exactly?
 No salary, no plan for getting any income in the near future, no benefits, no financial security?
 On its face, it was a no-brainer, yet my intuition and heart told me otherwise.